Skip to content

 Norway

 There are also many activities offered at Nordkapp.
 These include snowmobiling thanks to the abundance of snow at this particular spot of the world.
-You can also explore the wildlife by either trying deep-sea rafting or watching birds and king crabs.
-Make sure you book your spot before heading there to make the most out of every second.
+You can also explore the wildlife by trying deep-sea rafting or watching birds and king crabs.
+Book your spot before heading there to make the most out of every second.

 8) Learn History at the Viking Ship Museum